 - The Filling Station – It’s actually part of a gas station where the interior design reminds me of Magnolia.
 Their coffee comes from Windmill Coffee Roasters (good coffee is a must on a day out with kids).
 And, the breakfast menu is perfect for kids.

-- Provisions – Our youngest still talks about their cake.
-It is more upscale but it’s still kid-friendly – especially for breakfast or lunch.
+- Provisions – It is more upscale but still kid-friendly – especially for breakfast or lunch.
 The food is delicious, they have a patio, and their kids’ menu is really good.

 - Wallaby’s – They have great food and a really cool sports-themed atmosphere.

-- Hickory Park – Hickory Park could be one of the most well-known things about Ames.
-It’s absolutely perfect for families, the cost is very reasonable, the food is good and ice cream is a must (if you have room for it!).
-For a different experience, you can order ahead, pick it up and then have a picnic at a local park.
+- Hickory Park – Hickory Park might be one of the most well-known things about Ames.
+For a different experience, order ahead, pick it up and then have a picnic at a local park.